Arsenic-ATG/Tetris/README.md

     TODO: explain what the above command does in detail

     - The build files should be in [`build`](./build) subdirectory of the repository
-    - once in build directory, you can simply use `emrun` to run the built game locally on your web-browser
+    - Once in build directory, you can simply use `emrun` to run the HTML pages via a locally launched web server.

     ``` shell
-    $ emrun
+    $ emrun index.html
     ```

-    you may also visit [emscripten documentation](https://emscripten.org/docs/compiling/Building-Projects.html#building-projects) regarding more info about building a project with emscripten if you are interesting to know more about the same.
+    FWIW: you may also like to visit [emscripten documentation](https://emscripten.org/docs/compiling/Building-Projects.html#building-projects) regarding more info about building a project with emscripten if you are interesting to know more about the same.

     3.2. **Native build using native C++ compiler** :